 There are other ways that you can flip a column.

-Realistically, if the column is short, it can be easier to just re-type the entire thing.
-But that’s not advised.
-The major issue with retyping the column is that it’s going to potentially introduce errors.
-You could forget an entry or you could accidentally overwrite an entry.
+Realistically, if the column is short, it can be easier to just retype the entire thing.
+But that approach tends to introduce errors.
+You could forget an entry or accidentally overwrite something.

-You can use other SORT functions and INDEX functions (which are significantly more complex).
-But they’re much more complicated and you’ll almost never use them.
-The above methods will help you flip any column — you shouldn’t need to use anything advanced.
+You can also use additional SORT functions and INDEX functions that are significantly more complex.
+They’re much more complicated and you’ll almost never need them.
+The methods above will handle virtually any situation you encounter.

-How Do I Reverse a Code in Google Sheets?
+How do I reverse a row (horizontal data) in Google Sheets?

 How to Reverse Order in Google Sheets

-Now you know how to sort by Google Sheets reverse order.
-There are many ways to flip sheets, including flipping sheets by row rather than column — and a lot of it has to do with the embedded SORT function.
+Now you know how to sort by Google Sheets in reverse order.
+There are many ways to flip sheets, including flipping sheets by row rather than column, and a lot of it builds on the flexible SORT function and index-based formulas Google Sheets makes available.